START 2024 COMPETITION OPEN

-START can help your students become the scientists of tomorrow, and the critical thinkers of today.
+START can help students become the scientists of tomorrow, and the critical thinkers of today.

 Teachers and students are asked to identify a suitable research question they can answer scientifically using the information provided.
 The purpose of this competition is to help students become aware of the randomised clinical trial process, rather than answering a groundbreaking question.
 Pick a simple, easy to answer question, but use the proper steps of a clinical trial to answer it.

-Shortlisted entries will be invited to join the HRB-TMRN in NUI Galway on 20th May 2022, where the top 3 schools will win a crystal trophy and will participate in an awards ceremony.
+Shortlisted entries will be invited to join the HRB-TMRN at University of Galway on 17th May 2024, where the top 3 schools will win a crystal trophy and will participate in an awards ceremony.